Free-Streaming Neutrinos and Their Phase Shift in Current and Future CMB Power Spectra

 we present this template across the range of redshifts $z \in [500, 2100]$ which is most relevant to the CMB~power spectra.
 To aid visualization of how the best-fit parameters were obtained, the black squares and triangles represent the phase shift for the SW~term and the polarization field, respectively, at the time of recombination.
 The solid black line shows the corresponding fitted template at this time.
 For further insight, we show the evolution of the best-fit parameters and their~$1\sigma$ uncertainties as a function of redshift in Fig.~\ref{fig:PBT_scatter_vs_z} in Appendix~\ref{app:validation}.
 Near the most relevant redshifts close to recombination, we find that the parameters take values of approximately $\phi_\infty \approx 0.11\pi \approx 0.34$, $(k r_s)_\star \approx 1.5\pi$ and $\xi \approx -2.0$.\footnote{We can compare the fitted value for~$\phi_\infty$ with the analytic expectation.
 To facilitate this comparison, we have to adjust the normalization of~\eqref{eq:ANeff} to be between three and zero species resulting in $\tilde{\phi}_\infty \approx 0.15\pi 0.5pt\epsilon(\Neff)$.
 This is about 20\% smaller than the theoretically calculated value at linear order in~$\epsilon(\Neff)$ of~$\tilde{\phi}_\infty^\mathrm{th} \approx 0.191\pi 0.5pt\epsilon(\Neff)$ from~\cite{Bashinsky:2003tk, Baumann:2015rya} which is consistent with the expected corrections from higher orders in~$\epsilon(\Neff)$.}

 To obtain these templates, we followed the same prescription as outlined above and numerically calculated the phase shift~$\delta\phi$ directly from the SW~term and polarization field as computed by~\texttt{CLASS}.
 The resulting templates, which we show in Fig.~\ref{fig:template_PBT}, align with our expectations.
 Specifically, the phase shift always asymptotes to a constant at large values of~$k r_s$, while it approaches zero as $k r_s \to 0$.
-Furthermore, the overall size of the phase shift decreases with redshift, reflecting the fact that the energy density in neutrinos becomes increasingly diluted as we move deeper into the matter-dominated era.
+Furthermore, the overall size of the phase shift in the photon perturbations decreases with redshift which is a consequence of photons freely streaming after their decoupling.